element-hq/element-web/README.md

    ```
    npm install electron
+   npm run electron:rebuild <version>
    npm run electron
    ```
+The version parameter for electron:rebuild is the electron version, e.g. "4.0.0"

 To build packages, use electron-builder.
 This is configured to output:
  * dmg + zip for macOS